Berehum/Berehum/README.md

 ## 👋 Hi, I’m @Berehum or Bram
 - 👀 I’m interested in Java programming
-- 💼 I’m currently working on the project CraftValley
 - 📫 To contact me, check my GitHub email address